matheeshan-sivalingam/SOFE4640-FinalProject/README.md

 Note - Task list is tentative and is meant more of a general guidelines of what we should implement.
 Will add and update
 ### General
 - [x] Setup and connect firebase to app
-- [ ] Populate database with different products
+- [ ] Populate database with different products - Couple items are added just for testing purposes.
+Will add more later
 ### Login page
 - [x] Design UI
 - [x] Implement general functionality (save user's input locally)